In Florida And Georgia, Heated Campaigns For Governor Boil Over In Controversies

 The Florida and Georgia races for governor — two of the most closely watched in the country — have been roiled in the past 24 hours by more scrutiny over alleged voter suppression, racist ads and newly ignited controversies over the Confederate flag and allegations of corruption involving the hit musical Hamilton.

-Democrats have chances to capture power in both states, which would be historic in itself — in Georgia, former state House Minority Leader Stacey Abrams would be the first black woman ever to win a governor's races in history, while in Florida, Tallahassee Mayor Andrew Gillum would be the state's first African-American governor.
+Democrats have chances to capture power in both states, which would be historic in itself — in Georgia, former state House Minority Leader Stacey Abrams would be the first black woman ever to win a governor's race in history, while in Florida, Tallahassee Mayor Andrew Gillum would be the state's first African-American governor.

 Race has been an undertone of the campaigns in both states.
-In Georgia, there's been controversy over the decision by GOP nominee Brian Kemp, who oversees elections as secretary of state, to purge thousands of voters from the state's voter rolls and put many other new registrations on hold.
+In Georgia, there has been controversy over the decision by GOP nominee Brian Kemp, who oversees elections as secretary of state, to purge thousands of voters from the state's voter rolls and put many other new registrations on hold.

-Kemp has defended his decision, saying he was just following the law and many of those removed hadn't voted in several previous elections, but Abrams and Democrats have argued there is a racial component to the decision because the removals and suspended voter applications disproportionately affected minority voters.
+Kemp has defended his decision, saying he was just following the law and that many of those removed hadn't voted in several previous elections, but Abrams and Democrats have argued there is a racial component to the decision because the removals and suspended voter applications disproportionately affected minority voters.

 In a recording obtained Tuesday by Rolling Stone, Kemp was overheard telling supporters at a private campaign event that Abrams' voter turnout operation and sheer number of absentee ballot requests "continues to concern us, especially if everybody uses and exercises their right to vote — which they absolutely can — and mail those ballots in, we gotta have heavy turnout to offset that."

-As the magazine points out, it's not unusual for a candidate to worry about their opponent's turnout operation, but given the scrutiny Kemp has already faced over decisions he's made about voter rolls and not recusing himself from such decisions, the comments could carry extra weight.
+As the magazine points out, it's not unusual for a candidate to worry about an opponent's turnout operation, but given the scrutiny Kemp has already faced over decisions he has made about voter rolls and not recusing himself from such decisions, the comments could carry extra weight.

 The New York Times details how Abrams has also been on the defensive over a 1992 protest she participated in at the Georgia State Capitol to burn the state flag, which at the time included part of the Confederate battle flag.